Differential Cohomology: Categories, Characteristic Classes, and Connections

 \begin{example} Setting $ C = \Spc $ in \Cref{thm:transfer} gives an equivalence between functors

-whose restriction to $ \Manop $ is an $ \RR $-invariant sheaf and $ \Einf $-spaces.
-Restricting to grouplike objects on both sides and applying the Segal's Recognition Principle for connective spectra \HA{Remark}{5.2.6.26} provides an equivalence between grouplike objects of $ \Fun_{\loc,\RR}(\Corfcov,\Space) $ and the \category $ \Sp_{\geq 0} $ of connective spectra. \end{example}
+whose restriction to $ \Mfldop $ is an \RRinvariant sheaf and $ \Einf $-spaces.
+Restricting to grouplike objects on both sides and applying the Segal's Recognition Principle for connective spectra \HA{Remark}{5.2.6.26} provides an equivalence between grouplike objects of